shanarussell/TEnmo-capstone/README.md

 # Module 2 Capstone - TEnmo

-Congratulations—you've landed a job with TEnmo, whose product is an online payment service for transferring "TE bucks" between friends.
-However, they don't have a product yet.
-You've been tasked with writing a RESTful API server and command-line application.
+Together with my pair programming partner, we were tasked with building a RESTful API server and command-line application for a fictitious company named TEnmo, whose product is an online payment service for transferring "TE bucks" between friends.
+You will find the requirements of this project below:

 ## Use cases